Timataio/YugiohDBParser/README.md

 * **YugiohDBParser.java** takes in a txt file containing html code corresponding to card data from the official yugioh database's page for a certain set.
 It then outputs another txt file with most of the card data.
 The HTML must be put in manually.
 * **FileNameDownloader.java** takes in the card data from **YugiohDBParser.java** and uses it to generate a list of URLs which correspond to the card images available on Yugipedia.
 These URLs are outputted as .txt files in a folder.
 * **ImageDownloader.java** downloads the card images using the URLs from **FileNameDownloader.java**
-* **Rarity Parser.java** gets the rarity data from yugipedia, as it not easily obtainable using the official yugioh database.
+* **RarityParser.java** gets the rarity data from yugipedia, as it not easily obtainable using the official yugioh database.
 Also requires manual .txt input